EntySec/SeaShell/README.md

 ## Covering them All

-Wide range of iOS versions are supported, since all of the are vulnerable to CoreTrust bug.
+Wide range of iOS versions are supported, since all of them are vulnerable to CoreTrust bug.
 They can be iOS 14, 15, 16 or early 17.
-Since

 ## Endless Capabilities